-So many managers I meet want to improve their performance appraisal meetings.
+So many managers I meet want to improve their performance review or appraisal meetings.
 But so many of those managers are short of time.
-So,what can managers can do – in just 10 minutes – that can make a real difference to their effectiveness in preparing for and undertaking a performance appraisal meeting?
-Here are three ’10 minute management techniques’ for improving performance appraisal
+So,what can managers can do – in just 10 minutes – that can make a real difference to their effectiveness in preparing for and undertaking a performance review or appraisal meeting?
+Here are three ’10 minute management techniques’ for improving your meetings:

-Performance Appraisal 10 Minute Technique #1: Help the Staff Member to Prepare
+Performance Review / Appraisal 10 Minute Technique #1: Help the Staff Member to Prepare

 So, managers need to encourage their staff members to:

 • identify their job satisfaction needs

 A quick and easy way to help staff to prepare for the appraisal meeting is to give them a ‘Performance Appraisal / Review Checklist’ (see a sample checklist HERE) and then ask them to bring their completed checklist to the meeting

 Performance Review / Appraisal 10 Minute Technique #2: Preparing the Preparation

 Of course it takes an effective manager more than 10 minutes to prepare for a performance review or appraisal meeting (at least I hope it does!), but a quick 10 minutes checking that they have all the information they need to undertake that preparation can make all the difference to how effective that preparation is

 So, before getting into the detail of the preparation I’d advise managers to take 10 minutes to: